-A conceptual thematic categorization uses the semantic entities encountered in a document, in order to classify the latter into classes, such as sports, diplomacy, chemistry and so on.
+In this paper we generate a conceptual thematic categorization, based on such an index, thus extending works such as [12], to a more semantic level.
 Our approach performs a fuzzy hierarchical clustering of the semantic entities, relying on knowledge that is stored in the form of semantic relations.
 The notion of context has a central role in this process.